dbadrak/adelphi-pool/backstoke-flags.md

     * yellow: 36
     * blue: 36
     * 84 in total (7 penants x 6 lanes => 42 x 2 sides  => 84 penants)

+## Stainless Steel carabiners
+  * LINK
+  * Cost
+  * To connect from suspension cables to the stanchion at the 25m pool turn end
+  * quantity: 2